Philodendron types include vining and bush philodendrons! In this post, we discuss both vining and bush philodendron and their varieties.

 This upright philodendron’s broad and vibrant foliage looks grand in appearance and makes up for a great centerpiece.
 Although you can train it on a stalk, many gardeners prefer to trim it and grow it as a shrub.
 This low maintenance plant is perfect for office spaces.

-Going by the name hope philodendron, this Philodendron’s foliage is unique and acts as a great conversation starter.
-Deep lobes present on the foliage gives a dramatic appeal to the plant.
-It grows upright and has a spread of around 5 feet, so you’ll need a large space to grow it.
+Going by the name Split leaf Philodendron, this Philodendron’s foliage is unique and acts as a great conversation starter.
+Deep lobes present on the foliage give a dramatic appeal to the plant.
+It grows upright and has a spread of around 5-10 feet indoors, so you’ll need a large space to grow it.

 Prince of Orange